kumar46git/sns-publish-topic/README.md

 ### `MessageId`

-The SID of the [message resource](https://docs.aws.amazon.com/pt_br/sns/latest/dg/sns-msg-status.html) associated with the SMS sent.
+The SID of the [message resource](https://docs.aws.amazon.com/pt_br/sns/latest/dg/sns-msg-status.html) associated with the Published Topic.

 ## Contributing